Citi Credit Cards with Great Reviews

 Citibank's credit score requirement is good credit or better for most cards (700+ credit score recommended).
 One exception is the Citi® Secured Mastercard® because it is designed for people with less than 3 years of credit history, which is considered limited credit.

-Note that while your credit score is an important factor, there are plenty of other things that will impact your chances of being approved for a Citibank credit card, too.
+Note that while your credit score is very important, plenty of other things will impact your chances of being approved for a Citibank credit card.
 Some other key criteria include your income, existing debt load, recent credit inquiries, number of open accounts, housing status, and employment status.

 Finally, keep in mind that lenders might use a different score when deciding whether to approve you for a financial product and approval is never guaranteed.